icing/blog/curl-sessions-earlydata.md

 ### Benchmark (ymmv)

 I cannot predict how this will work on your system.
-I did measurements on mine and the graph shows what I am seeing.
+This very much depends on the latency and bandwidth to the server.
+I did measurements from my machine to `curl.se` (fronted by Fastly's CDN).
 I did 100 runs of

 ```
 > curl -s https://curl.se -o /dev/null -w '%{time_appconnect} %{time_total}\n'